ROCm/maxtext/README.md

 * Skips external integration tests with markers:
   * `external_serving` (`jetstream`, `serving`, `decode_server`)
   * `external_training` (`tunix`, `goodput`)
+* `decoupled` – Applied by `tests/conftest.py` to tests that are runnable in decoupled mode (i.e. not skipped for TPU or external markers).
 * Production / serving entrypoints (`decode.py`, `maxengine_server.py`, `maxengine_config.py`, tokenizer access in `maxengine.py`) **fail fast with a clear RuntimeError** when decoupled.
-This prevents accidentally running partial serving logic locally.
+This prevents accidentally running partial serving logic locally when decoupled mode is ON.
-* Import-time safety is still preserved by lightweight stub namespaces returned from `decouple.py` (so modules import cleanly); only active use of missing functionality raises.
+* Import-time safety is preserved by lightweight stubs returned from `decouple.py` (so modules import cleanly); only active use of missing functionality raises.
-* Rewrites dataset paths in certain tests to point at minimal local datasets if provided.
+* Conditionally replaces dataset paths in certain tests to point at minimal local datasets.
-* Uses a local base output directory (override with `LOCAL_BASE_OUTPUT`).
+* Uses a local base output directory (users can override with `LOCAL_BASE_OUTPUT`).
+* All tests that previously hard-coded `configs/base.yml` now use the helper `get_test_config_path()` from `tests/test_utils.py`.
+This helper ensures usage of `decoupled_base_test.yml`

 Minimal datasets included (checked into the repo):
 * ArrayRecord shards: generated via `python decoupled_datasets/get_minimal_c4_en_dataset.py`,